jaimehisao/web/index.md

 ## Work Experience

 ### Sigma Alimentos Intern (June 2018 - July 2019)
-During this time as an IT Intern in Sigma Alimentos
+During this time as an IT Intern in Sigma Alimentos I worked in various departments, in order to explore and see which areas were of my interest.

 ### Sigma Alimentos Intern (December 2017 - January 2018)
-During this time as an IT Intern in Sigma Alimentos I worked to design and develop Industry 4.0 IoT implementation
+During this time as an IT Intern in Sigma Alimentos I worked to design and develop Industry 4.0 IoT implementation for use in the company's Offices, Factorys and Distribution Centers.

+## Education
+Instituto Tecnologico y de Estudios Superiores de Monterrey (Tec de Monterrey) In Monterrey, Nuevo Leon, México
+Bachelor in Computer Science (ITC)
+Expected Graduation in December 2022

 ## School Work (Projects, Assignments, Notes)
-Programming Fundamentals [GitHub Repository] (https://github.com/jaimehisao/FundamentosDeProgramacionITESM) Final Grade: 96 Object Oriented Programming [GitHub Repository] (https://github.com/jaimehisao/ProgramacionOrientadaAObjetosITESM) Final Grade:
+Programming Fundamentals [GitHub Repository] (https://github.com/jaimehisao/FundamentosDeProgramacionITESM) Final Grade: 96 Object Oriented Programming [GitHub Repository] (https://github.com/jaimehisao/ProgramacionOrientadaAObjetos) Final Grade:

 ## Personal Projects